zelva3/crowdfund-solidity-web3js-nextjs-truffle/README.md

 # crowdfund-solidity-web3js-nextjs-truffle
-A crowdfund platform using Solidity, Web3.js and NextJs.
+A crowdfund smart contract using Solidity, Web3.js and NextJs.
 Which is developed using truffle framework with ganache local network
 <br />
 Compile and deploy